-In addition to the calculable losses, your lawyer will also determine what you’re owed in regard to non-economic damages.
+In addition to the calculable losses, your lawyer will also determine what you’re owed in noneconomic damages.
 This covers pain and suffering, loss of enjoyment of life, loss of consortium, and more.
-While this figure is harder to determine, your lawyer will use their experience with prior product liability lawsuits to determine what equates to a fair settlement amount.
+While this figure is harder to determine, your Thomas Law Offices lawyer will draw on vast experience across product liability law and other practice areas to determine what equates to a fair settlement amount.

-It’s important to note that while many claims resolve through negotiations with a settlement, there is a chance your case could proceed to trial.
-In the event you need to file a lawsuit in order to receive full and fair compensation, your Chicago lawyer will be by your side the entire time, ensuring you understand your rights and offering the best chance possible at getting your life back in order.
+While many claims resolve through negotiations with a settlement, there is a chance your case could proceed to trial.
+In the event you need to file a lawsuit in order to receive full and fair compensation, your lawyer will be by your side to provide expert legal representation.
+We have a track record of successful litigation in courts in Chicago, IL and across the state.

-If you’ve been injured by a dangerous product and are looking to recover compensation for your losses, a Chicago product liability lawyer from Thomas Law Offices can help.
-We’re prepared to represent you and hold the negligent party responsible for their actions and your losses.
+If you’ve been injured by a dangerous product and are looking to recover compensation for your losses, the Chicago products liability attorneys from Thomas Law Offices can help.
+Our law firm is prepared to represent you or a family member who was caused injury in the Chicago area.

 The sooner you file a product liability claim, the better your chances are of maximizing your monetary award.
 Contact us today to schedule a free case evaluation.